linw0724-linnet/ubuntu-server-setup/dckr_srvr_tautulli/readme.md

 > This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server on your host machine.

 > [!NOTE]
+> This instruction set assumes that you have already successfully completed an install of Plex Media Server on your host machine following the [directions](/dckr_srvr_plex/readme.md) in this repository.

+> [!NOTE]
 > Skip any steps that have already been completed.

 This instruction set will set up a Tautulli Server inside a Docker container to monitor Plex Media Server activity and track statistics.